-5.2.2 We believe that children need to be in school for all sessions so that they can make the most progress possible.
-However, we do understand that there are times where a parent may legitimately request leave of absence for a child due to 'exceptional circumstances.'
-At Wreningham VC Primary School, leave of absence shall not be granted unless there are 'exceptional circumstances.
-This may only be granted at the discretion of the Headteacher.
+We believe that children need to be in school for all sessions so that they can make the most progress possible.
+However, we do understand that there are times where a parent may legitimately request leave of absence for a child due to 'exceptional circumstances'.
+At Wreningham VC Primary School, leave of absence is only granted at the discretion of the Headteacher and shall not be granted unless there are 'exceptional circumstances'.
 Wreningham VC Primary School will respond to all applications for leave of absence in writing.

-5.2.3 Parents wishing to apply for leave of absence during term time must apply in writing to the Headteacher at least a month before the planned leave.
-If a written request for leave of absence is not completed and the leave is taken without a request being submitted, the leave will not be considered by the Headteacher and it will be marked as unauthorised.
+Parents wishing to apply for leave of absence during term time must apply in writing to the Headteacher at least a month before the planned leave (see Appendix 2).
+If a written request for leave of absence is not completed and the leave is taken without a request being submitted, the leave will not be considered by the Headteacher, and it will be marked as unauthorised.
 Wreningham VC Primary School will treat each application individually and discuss with you the circumstances of the application before a decision is made.
 Retrospective requests will not be considered and therefore will result in the absence being categorised as unauthorised.
 In such cases the school may make a referral to the Local Authority to request that a penalty notice fine is issued or consider prosecution.

-5.2.4 A penalty notice request or a referral for prosecution may be submitted to the Local Authority should: -
+A penalty notice request or a referral for prosecution may be submitted to the Local Authority should: -

-- The parent fails to submit a leave of absence request in advance of taking the leave - An application for a leave of absence is not agreed by the Headteacher but is still taken - A longer period is taken in excess of the agreed number of days.
+- The parent fails to submit a leave of absence request in advance of taking the leave. - An application for a leave of absence is not agreed by the Headteacher but is still taken. - A longer period is taken more than the agreed number of days.

-5.2.5 When absence is granted by the Headteacher, the parents will need to agree a date of return.
+When absence is granted by the Headteacher, the parents will need to agree a date of return.
 If a pupil fails to return on the expected date and contact is not received from, or made with the parents, school will seek advice from the Local Authority.
 This could result in possible children missing from education procedures being instigated.

-5.3 Medical Appointments and absence due to illness
+4.2 Medical Appointments and absence due to illness

-5.3.1 Parents should try to make appointments outside of school hours wherever possible.
+Parents should try to make appointments outside of school hours wherever possible.
 Where appointments during school time are unavoidable, we ask that parent notifies the school in advance of the appointment wherever possible.
 The pupil should only be out of school for the minimum amount of time necessary for the appointment.
 In most circumstances, a child should not miss a whole day at school for an appointment.
 If a pupil must attend a medical appointment during the school day, parents must inform the school office and sign the pupil out.
 No pupil will be allowed to leave the school site without parental confirmation.

-5.3.2 In most cases, absences for illness which are reported following the school's absence reporting procedures will be authorised without the need for parents to supply medical evidence unnecessarily.
+In most cases, absences for illness which are reported following the school's absence reporting procedures will be authorised without the need for parents to supply medical evidence unnecessarily.
 In line with Department for Education guidance, if we do have a genuine concern about the authenticity of the illness, we may ask the parent to provide medical evidence, such as a prescription, appointment card, or other appropriate form of evidence.
 If the school is not satisfied about the authenticity of the illness, the absence will be recorded as unauthorised.